Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Describing Palm Oil

-Palm oil comes from the pressed fruit of oil palm trees (Elaeis guineensis.).
+Palm oil comes from the pressed fruit of oil palm trees (Elaeis guineensis).
 It grows in tropical areas of Africa and Asia.
 Indonesia and Malaysia are the global production leaders.
 The United States is the third top importer of this product.
-Roughly 68% is used for foods.6 About 27% goes toward industrial applications, with the remainder as biofuels.
+Roughly 68% is used for foods.5 About 27% goes toward industrial applications, with the remainder as biofuels.
 You may wonder how it ended up on your dinner table.

 Palm oil is unique among other oils because it is semisolid at room temperature.
 That was part of the allure of using trans fats in foods and other products.
 The ban opened the floodgates for palm oil to take its place.

 Palm oil helps improve the shelf life of many products.
 It can make processed foods keep their consistency and shape.
 It can also add pleasant textural qualities to the things we eat.
-These qualities have made palm a ubiquitous ingredient.
-You may or may not see it listed as palm oil in the ingredients of the products you buy.
-Other terms you may find for palm oil and its derivative:
+These qualities have made palm oil a ubiquitous ingredient.

 • Glyceryl